 At the Cranfield campus a central point of contact is the Student Advice Centre which offers professional and confidential advice and guidance to help students navigate their time at Cranfield and access the right resources.

-All Cranfield registered students can now access support 24 hours a day, 7 days a week with Big White Wall.
+All Cranfield registered students can access support 24 hours a day, 7 days a week with Togetherall (previously known as Big White Wall).

 Whether you want to speak to peers or a counsellor, there will be someone there every minute of every day.
 You can join a supportive online community that’s totally anonymous, take part in a group course and take self-assessments.

-Go to bigwhitewall.com to join with your university email address – it takes five minutes and you have immediate access to support.
+Go to www.togetherall.com to join with your university email address and have immediate access to support.